 The FWOP as a baseline would not generate significant impacts and would not require mitigation.
-The TSP and Alternatives 1 and 2 would have the potential to result in similar impacts on natural resources.
-Minimization measures have been developed as described below.
+The Recommended Plan and Alternatives 1 and 2 would have the potential to result in similar impacts on natural resources.
+The Recommended Plan includes twelve locations on the barrier islands and two locations on the mainland where CPFs would be reestablished.
+Together with the MAMP, the CPFs would achieve the reformulation objective of no net loss of habitat or sediment.
+Additionally, mminimization measures to address unavoidable adverse effects have been developed as described below.

 The action alternatives would include efforts to minimize impacts on barrier island vegetation and the sandy habitat of the piping plover (an endangered species) and the seabeach amaranth, which has been listed as a threatened plant species.
 For general habitat protection, existing vehicle routes on the barrier island will be used whenever possible, to reduce impacts on barrier island habitat.
 Impacts of vehicular traffic may cause disaggregation of drift lines, as well as destruction of annual and perennial plant seedlings.
 By limiting vehicular traffic to the previously established access routes, impacts to saltmarsh, fresh-water wetland, or other habitats may be avoided or substantially minimized.
 Implementation of the action alternatives could potentially affect piping plover habitat and existing seabeach amaranth.
 The following minimization measures are therefore being proposed.
+Refer also to the Biological Opinion in Appendix B.

 - During construction, a survey/monitoring effort will be undertaken to ensure adequate protection of these two rare species.
-Monitoring will be flexible.
+Monitoring will be flexible and will be conducted per the Monitoring and Adaptive Management Plan and agency coordination.
 All findings will be reported to the USFWS for potential consultation to modify any procedures to reflect actual observed impacts and associated responses. - Excavated sediments shall be placed directly into the disposal site.
-No side canting (double handling) or temporary storage of material at the placement site is authorized.
+No side canting (double handling) or temporary storage of material at the placement site is authorized. - The storage of equipment and materials shall be confined to within the construction site and/or upland areas greater than 75 feet font the tidal wetland boundary (intertidal zone). - If present, there shall be no disturbance to vegetated tidal wetlands outside the boundaries of the placement area as a result of the construction activity.

-- The storage of equipment and materials shall be confined to within the construction site and/or upland areas greater than 75 feet font the tidal wetland boundary (intertidal zone). - If present, there shall be no disturbance to vegetated tidal wetlands outside the boundaries of the placement area as a result of the construction activity. - The USFWS shall be notified of the start and completion date, of the proposed project. - Nest enclosures will be installed (under supervision of New York District biologists or designated representatives) on selected piping plover nests within the construction area. - The contractor and employees shall be adequately informed of Endangered Species Act concerns, and contractor specifications written accordingly.
+- The USFWS shall be notified of the start and completion date, of the proposed project. - Nest enclosures will be installed (under supervision of New York District biologists or designated representatives) on selected piping plover nests within the construction area. - The contractor and employees shall be adequately informed of Endangered Species Act concerns, and contractor specifications written accordingly.
 These shall be highlighted prior to construction actions, when possible. - A biologist will be on site during laying of the pipeline to ensure it is aligned in a practicable manner conducive to minimal adverse impact to plovers and amaranths, as determined by the New York District after consultation with the local, state, and Federal agencies involved with project review.
 During sand placement operations, the New York District will conduct on site monitoring to ensure that the activity is not impacting nesting and brooding behavior, and will fence habitats of concern for specific nests or plants. - All fill shall consist of "clean" sand material, to maintain suitable piping plover and seabeach amaranth habitat.